Rahul is a TV addict who can never get enough of good shows. His all-time favorites are 'The Wire', 'Breaking Bad', and 'The Sopranos.'

 The first season was supposed to be its last, but Fox just ordered a third season.
 While you wait for another season, let’s take a look at some other shows like “Wayward Pines”.

-Update - The series has been canceled now.
+Update - The show has been canceled now.

 Wayward Pines definitely has a “Lost” vibe to it.
 Both TV shows open has the exact opening scene.
 Jack, one of the main characters of “Lost” wakes up in the middle of nowhere after a plane crash, and the opening shot is his eyes opening.